 Best All-Around Peri Bottle

 This peri bottle was designed to make cleaning as easy as possible.
 Its biggest advantage is the angled neck, which uses hydraulics to ensure a steady flow of water to the area.
-The neck is also designed to be narrow — making it easier to navigate down there.
+The neck is also designed to be narrow, making it easier to navigate.

 If this is your second child, you could be on the go sooner than you were with your first baby.
 Your older one still needs to be cared for and loved, which means you may be healing while staying fairly active.
 This peri bottle comes with a carrying bag to keep it clean and sterile in your diaper bag.

-To use the Fridet, fill up the reservoir with warm water — it can hold up to 10 fluid ounces.
+To use the peri bottle, fill up the reservoir with warm water — it can hold up to 10 fluid ounces.
 Screw the top back on, keeping one finger over the silver valve.
-Turn it upside down, point it at the area you need to clean and remove your finger from the valve.
+Turn it upside down, point it at the area you need to clean, and remove your finger from the valve.

 - One-way air valve to avoid any air bubbles that could break the continuous flow.